 Appliances

 The Company is working on several improvements to appliance measures and delivery.
-To start, we will move from a Massachusetts-based appliance replacement scheduler to a Rhode Island CAP scheduler, centralized at one CAP agency.
-Furthermore, we plan to leverage our Lead Vendor’s experience in appliance delivery to realize bulk purchase of appliances at discounted cost.
-Lastly, we will also be on-boarding additional RI appliance delivery vendors.
+To start, Rhode Island Energy will move from a Massachusetts-based appliance replacement scheduler to a centralized, Rhode Island CAP scheduler.
+Furthermore, the Company plans to leverage its Lead Vendor’s experience in appliance delivery to realize bulk purchase of appliances at discounted costs.
+The Company will also be onboarding additional RI appliance delivery vendors.

 Pre-Weatherization Barriers (PWBs)

 The Company will continue to work on the issue of pre-weatherization barriers (PWBs) through improved data collection and analysis, seeking additional funding, and exploring partnerships.
-Some notable activities in this front include:

-Working to improve on and deliver data collection and reporting around the issue.

-The Company has applied for $3M through RI Dept. of Environmental Management’s (DEM) Priority Climate Action Plan (PCAP).
-We are waiting to hear back as the application is reviewed by the US EPA.
+Please note the IE SF program already provides significant assistance on this front, as detailed in Section 3.3 above.
+Nevertheless, for such a complicated issue, further work is always needed.
+Some notable activities on this front from the Company include:

+Developing more robust tracking and reporting capabilities with the Lead Vendor and CAPs

+Beginning to publicly report on PWBs in quarterly reports

-The Company is exploring additional partnerships and funding sources such as the Providence Home Repair Program.
+Exploring additional partnerships and funding sources such as the Providence Home Repair Program

-Conducting additional research to learn how other Program Administrators and states around the nation handle the problem of PWBs.
+Conducting ongoing research to learn how other Program Administrators and states around the nation handle the problem of PWBs

 Equity

 We plan to continue building upon equity work, commitments, and tracking.
-Please refer to the Main Text, Section 2.6.1 (Equity) for further discussion on this topic.
+Please refer to the Main Text, Section 2.6.1 (Equity) for further details on this topic.

 General Program Improvement

-Build upon and continue flexible program delivery by allowing overflow vendor and inter-agency referrals.

-In an effort to continually improve the program and ensure we are hitting goals, the Company has pursued several strategies.
-We are hiring additional energy auditors and program staff to support the weatherization programs, specifically at the Blackstone Valley CAP and the CAP of Providence.
-We are updating the workflow processes to be more efficient, including requiring less clerical data input from auditors and instead handing that off to office staff.
-This will allow auditors to handle additional audits in a faster time frame.
+The Company is pursuing several strategies to continuously improve the program and ensure that it meets goals.
+Notably, the CAPs will hire additional energy auditors and program staff to support the weatherization programs, specifically at the Blackstone Valley CAP and the CAP of Providence.
+A third-party vendor will also support these CAPs to help them meet demand.
+The Company also continues to build upon flexible program delivery by allowing overflow vendor and inter-agency referrals.
+In addition, the Company is updating the workflow processes to be more efficient.
+One key enhancement is that office staff will take on additional clerical data input that was previously tasked to auditors.
+This process improvement will allow staff to handle more audits in less time.

-In 2025, the Company is also exploring a partnership with a local healthcare network where we will train community health advocates (navigantes de salud) to sign up patients with utility needs for a free energy audit of their home.
+In 2025, the Company is also exploring a partnership with a local healthcare network where it will train community health advocates (“navigantes de salud”) to refer patients to Rhode Island Energy’s programs for a free energy audit of their homes.
+These community health advocates will specifically work with patients that have energy insecurity and shutoff concerns.

 Heat Pump Conversions

-The Company will continue to work towards hitting targets for electric resistance heat to heat pump conversions.
-Please Company’s Electric Resistance Heating to Air Source Heat Pumps: Implementation Plan for the Income Eligible Sector
+During the PUC’s open meeting regarding the 2023 Annual Energy Efficiency Plan in Docket no 22-33-EE, the PUC directed that Rhode Island Energy develop a plan to achieve 750 units of electric resistance heat (ERH) to air source heat pump (ASHP) conversions annually by 2025, with 25% of those customers served being income eligible.
+In 2025, the Company has a goal of upgrading 190 income eligible electric heat customers.
+The Company will work towards hitting its targets through continued marketing, education, and outreach through the CAP agencies.
+In 2024, the Company has seen an uptick in demand for ASHPs in certain communities as customers better understand and experience the benefits of the technology and educate their friends and family.
+Please see the Company’s Electric Resistance Heating to Air Source Heat Pumps: Implementation Plan for the Income Eligible Sector, submitted to the PUC in 2023, for additional detail.

 Outside Funding & Coordination

-PCAP Grant:
+PCAP Grant: The Company applied for $3M through RI Dept. of Environmental Management’s (DEM) Priority Climate Action Plan (PCAP) to be used to address pre-weatherization barriers.
+Unfortunately, this application was not selected to be funded.